Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 18.20.17 UTC
+- WIB: Minggu, 2 November 2025 19.49.42 UTC
-- WITA: Minggu, 2 November 2025 19.20.17 UTC
+- WITA: Minggu, 2 November 2025 20.49.42 UTC
-- WIT: Minggu, 2 November 2025 20.20.17 UTC
+- WIT: Minggu, 2 November 2025 21.49.42 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology